IWU-CS253/project-tree/docs/iteration_report_1.md

 ------------------------
 For the next iteration we have a few user stories we will complete

-Add Relationship creation input for multiple characters
+Zach will add Relationship creation input for multiple characters

- - Zach
-Add Edit button for Characters (and relationships?)
+Grace will add Edit button for Characters

- - Grace
-Add Delete button for Characters (and relationships?)
+Azeem will add Delete button for Characters

- - Azeem
-Add relationship description creation input, which gives a short description for what the relationship means
+Josh will add relationship description creation input, which gives a short description for what the relationship means

- - Josh
-Add basic CSS and styling to character tree page
+Jeff will add basic CSS and styling to character tree page
- - Jeff

 Future Iterations